 Hit Bull Win Podcast

-Hit Bull Win Podcast is the official podcast of the Durham Bulls, launched in April 2019.
-The podcast - hosted by Bulls Assistant General Manager, Operations Scott Strickland and Director of Marketing & Communications Matt Sutor - focuses on behind-the-scenes access and stories to one of America's most famous Minor League ballparks and teams.
+Hit Bull Win Podcast is the official podcast of the Durham Bulls, launched in April 2019 and back for the 2020 season.
+The podcast - hosted by Bulls Assistant General Manager, Operations Scott Strickland and VIdeo & Digital Production Manager Patrick Norwood - focuses on behind-the-scenes access and stories to one of America's most famous Minor League ballparks and teams.

 One of the DBAP's best promotions?
 The Dancing Grounds Crew.
 Scott and Matt chat about why there's more to the Diamond Cutters than meets the eye, and look towards the team's playoff push as the season winds down.
 Plus they interview the team's Director of Retail/Team Travel Bryan Wilson, and Matt's modeling career also comes up.

 Matt and Scott discuss all things rain - how and why games don't get postponed, who makes the call and tarp team discrepancies.
 Plus, they sit down with the Bulls' Executive Chef Curtis Wong to find out what his job actually entails.

 Scott and Matt talk about Stranger Things Night, and some of the difficulties that come with working on a project owned by a large corporation.
 They also have an extended interview with Bulls radio broadcaster Patrick Kinas, who chats about his different relationships with different managers, and how he got selected to broadcast two different Olympic games.

 Matt and Scott try to find out what happened to the missing Blue Monster, and some of the suspects who could've taken it.
 They also interview the person behind Wool E. Bull, and find out what it's like to be one of the most well-known personalities in the Triangle.